darkhelmet/verboselogging/posts/einstein-home-statistics-in-wordpress-sidebar.md

 **Option 2**

 You can write your own JS file to do the job the jQuery does, but seriously folks.
-One line, c’mon!
+One line, c'mon!
 How easy is that.

 This is what I had:

 <script type="text/javascript" src="http://gist.github.com/177772.js?file=einstein-by-hand.js"></script>

-Basically it does the same thing, but it’s smaller, since it doesn’t have all the other stuff from jQuery which you might not use.
+Basically it does the same thing, but it's smaller, since it doesn't have all the other stuff from jQuery which you might not use.
 But jQuery works on all browser, and I doubt my code above does.